Richard Clement Moody

 He set up the first YMCA to try to draw the men away from the brothels.
 This did not last for long.

 He oversaw the building of Port Moody and the road that connects it to New Westminster and Burrard Inlet.
 Port Moody was not only a trading Port but was to defend New Westminster from attack from the South.
+As the head of the Royal Engineers he also oversaw much of the early survey work in the interior of British Colombia.

 Cl.
 Moody returned to England in November 1863 with his Wife and now 7 children.
 He was made a general in 1866 and retired the same year.
-He died in Bournemouth, England, on the 21 March 1887.
+He died in Bournemouth, England, on the 21st March 1887.

 This is another example of someone who was born in Barbados and through hard work made a positive impact on the world stage.
 He was instrumental in making the Falkland Islands and British Columbia viable settlements, something which endures to today.